Engin-Boot/capture-behavior-of-a-visit-counter-AjinkyaGhatol/needs-facilities.md

 # Visit-counter for a Facilities Manager

-note: hospital has two parking areas: one in open ground or area and second in basement of hospital where basement parking is reserved for staff and specialist of hospital.
+note: hospital has two parking areas: one in open ground or area and second in basement of hospital where basement parking is for staff and specialist of hospital.

 Scenario: Parking slot in open ground available and visitor is other than staff of hospital